score-json/json/TSF/trustable/statements/JLS-04.md

 ---

 External dependencies are checked for potential security vulnerabilities with each pull request to main.
 Merging is blocked until all warnings are resolved.

+External dependencies within nlohmann/json are checked for potential security vulnerabilities with each pull request to main.
+Merging is blocked until all warnings are resolved.